-- Appropriate reasons for granting such requests are religious days, personal emergencies (on a case by case basis), and more than one examination scheduled on the same day Examinations will normally be rescheduled during the 24-hour period after the scheduled examination time.
+- New exam timing: Examinations will normally be rescheduled during the 24-hour period after the scheduled examination time.
 Examinations will be rescheduled during the 24-hour period before the regularly scheduled time only in the most unusual and compelling circumstances.

 Illness and Final Examinations

-If the student is so ill that a long-term postponement is needed, the student should contact his or her Dean as well as the Deputy Registrar.
+- Longer-term postponement: If the student is so ill that a long-term postponement is needed, the student should contact his or her Dean as well as the Deputy Registrar.
 All postponed fall term exams are rescheduled for the third week in February.
-Rescheduled spring term examinations are given in the week preceding the beginning of the next fall term.
+Rescheduled spring term examinations are given in the first week of the next fall term.